croit/vagrant-demo/README.md

 ### Creating an RBD image

-You can create an RBD image from the 'Pools' tab, select 'Show RBDs' on the default rbd pool.
+You can create an RBD image from the 'Pools' view.
+Click 'Create Pool' and select application 'RBD', then click 'Show RBDs' on the newly created pool.
 Create an RBD image with KRBD compatibility enabled, this allows us to mount and use the image directly from Linux.

 ![Create an RBD image](./images/create-rbd.png)